seemsartless/Coursera-Getting-and-Cleaning-Data-project/README.md

 ### Files in the repo
 - ```run_analysis.R``` - my R program to analyse the input data files and create a tidy output data file
-- ```CodeBook.mda``` - a code book that describes the variables, the data, and the transformations the script does to clean up the data
+- ```CodeBook.md``` - a code book that describes the variables, the data, and the transformations the script does to clean up the data
 - ```README.md``` - this file!